How to get the IP Address in Linux

 ip command

-ip is another command available in Unix or Unix-like system.
-This command provides a similar utility to configure the network interfaces on your system, but with additional functionality.
+The ip is another command available in Unix/Linux or Unix-like systems.
+This command provides a similar utility to configure the network interfaces on your system with additional functionality.

 ip addr show